pitrov/docs.erisindustries.com/tutorials/servicesmaking.md

 chainUrl = "http://localhost:1337/rpc"
 ```

-Not that we use `simplechain` here which is what we want.
+Note that we use `simplechain` here which is what we want.
 When eris has a dependent chain it will mount it using the `simplechain` name.
 This means that anything running inside the service can ping the "attached" chain at `http://simplechain`.
 Note, if we had used the `$chain` variable then it would be mounted as `chain` instead of `simplechain`.

 If the keys service had been added to the dependencies (although under a services field) then it would be available at `http://keys`.
 Pretty neat huh!?